Sabirjankp/Afghan-Simcard-Managements-System/README.md

 # Programming-Project
-This is a small E-Learning project in java
-We mentioned all features of this project in project requirements pdf file
+This is a IMRAS like web app that provide us the oppartunity to activate or deactivate our simcard data bundles.